marvk/jackson-module-kotlin-value-class-bug-mcve/README.md

 # MCVE for jackson-kotlin-module value class deserialization bug

 There exists a bug in jackson-kotlin-module.
-When trying to deserialize a CSV into a data class that contains a field that is a `value class` and the `ObjectMapper` has a `CsvSchema` that has column reordering enabled, jackson will produce the following exception:
+When trying to deserialize a CSV into a target class that contains a field that is a `value class` and the `ObjectMapper` has a `CsvSchema` that has column reordering enabled, jackson will produce the following exception:

     Exception in thread "main" com.fasterxml.jackson.databind.exc.UnrecognizedPropertyException: Unrecognized field "BAR_HEADER" (class net.marvk.FooWithValueClass), not marked as ignorable (2 known properties: "bar", "baz"])